Planning - Frequently asked questions

 Note: this is an example for explanatory purposes only.

-In the situation above, the neighbour would be called an affected party.
+In the situation above, the neighbour would be called an "Affected Party".
 Council has a duty to make sure that it thinks about who might be affected by a proposal and what the effects of a proposal on them might be.
 This is called a "notification decision".

-If the Council decides there are affected parties on an application, you may wish to speak to those people and try to get them to sign an affected party approval form and all of the plans and documents.
+If the Council determines that there are affected parties on an application, you may wish to speak to those people and try to get them to sign an affected party approval form and all of the plans and documents.
 If you do this, please remember that it is not compulsory for them to sign.
 If they sign the form, the Council must not take account of any effects on them, no matter how bad they might be.

 If the Council decides that the application needs to be fully notified, or if you can't get the approval of all of the affected parties, there is an additional cost to proceed which covers the cost of the extra work that we have to do.
 We will write to you to ask if you want to go ahead with the application before we send out any letters.